crescendont/ln-scoring-algorithm-updated/README.md

 [Click here to download.](https://github.com/crescendont/ln-scoring-algorithm-updated/raw/refs/heads/main/LNScoringAlgo.exe)

+### Running the executable:
+1. Check that...
+      - Your clothes_date file is in the Downloads folder.
+      - LNScoringAlgo.exe is in the Downloads folder.
+      - Your clothes_date file has been renamed to clothes_date.txt
+2. Double click on LNScoringAlgo.exe.
+Your antivirus may give you a warning -- this program is not a malware, so you can safely ignore it.

 # Usage

 So.
 How the hell do you use this thing?
 Well, it depends on the type of stage you want an outfit for!